lchoe24/Meet-And-Eat/README.md

 ## 💡 Service Introduction
 - Service Name : 맛나는 맛남 (Meet & Eat)
 - Product Overview: Meet & Eat is a vibrant community platform designed to bridge the gap between individuals looking for unique dining experiences and partner restaurants offering event hosting services.
-This platform not only facilitated restaurant discovery but also enabled users to join or host dining events, enhancing social connections and culinary exploration
+This platform facilitates restaurant discovery and enables users to join or host dining events, enhancing social connections and culinary exploration
 - Target Audience:
   - Community Users: Individuals passionate about food and eager to share dining experiences with new acquaintances.
   - Partner Restaurants: Establishments looking to enhance their visibility and reach by featuring their venues on our platform, attracting a community of food lovers.